-Product managers should not create their roadmaps with a one-size-fits-all approach; each audience needs varying levels of detail and transparency.
+Product managers should not create their product roadmaps with a one-size-fits-all approach; each audience needs varying levels of detail and transparency.
 The dates you show customers may not be the same ones shared internally.
 The product development team requires more granularity than salespeople, and a customer-specific roadmap prunes away anything irrelevant to the client in question.

 So how do you boil everything down into a snapshot that conveys what’s necessary while shedding anything extraneous?
 Here are eight tips on making it happen: